Domestic or Sexual Violence Leave

 Eligible employees may be entitled to time off under the Philadelphia ordinance called "Entitlement to Leave Due to Domestic or Sexual Violence."
-Although such leave (hereinafter "DSV leave") is unpaid, employees requiring DSV leave for their own serious health condition may elect to use available sick leave, paid time off, and short-term disability under University policy.
-Employees using DSV leave to care for a family or household member may use up to five (5) days of sick leave, if eligible, and any amount of available paid time off, if eligible.
-The following is the University's DSV leave policy.
+Although such leave (hereinafter "DSV leave") is unpaid, employees requiring DSV leave for their own serious health condition may elect to use available sick leave, paid time off (PTO), and short-term disability under University policy.
+Employees using DSV leave to care for a family or household member may use up to five (5) days of sick leave, if eligible, and any amount of available PTO, if eligible.

-All University employees working within a 50-mile radius of Penn's main campus in Philadelphia (including but not limited to New Bolton Center and Glenolden) are eligible for DSV leave under this policy.
+All University employees working within a 50-mile radius of Penn's main campus in Philadelphia (including but not limited to New Bolton Center and Glenolden) are eligible.

 Employee means any University faculty or staff member employed within a 50-mile radius of Penn's main campus in Philadelphia on a full-time, part-time, or temporary basis.